kneo/indi-bresserexos2/README.md

 - Manual Slewing from a PC does not work.
 - Tracking modes can not be set.
 - KStars only updates location but not the time.
+- New versions of indi may break the build, since the interface has changed.